yihui/en/_posts/2007-11-12-package-animation-statistical-animations-in-r.md

 tags:
 - Animation
 - CRAN
-- R Language
 - R Package
 ---

 Yesterday I have submitted a package called "animation" to CRAN.
-You may get it from CRAN ([http://cran.r-project.org/package=animation](http://cran.r-project.org/package=animation)).
+You may get it from CRAN (<http://cran.r-project.org/package=animation>).

 This package aims at illustrating various statistical methods and data analyses in a form of _animation_.